filetrust/product-file-type-detection/reactapp/README.md

 Simple single page application written in react, which allows users to have a file type detected with the Glasswall d-First Engine.

 ## Try it out
-You can view a live demo over [here](https://glasswall-file-type-detection.azurewebsites.net/)
+You can view a live demo hosted on this repo [here](https://filetrust.github.io/product-file-type-detection/#/drop)

 ## Related Blog posts